Homelessness & poverty

 Ending chronic homelessness

-The second part of the 25 Cities Effort is ending chronic homelessness by 2017.
+The second part of the 25 Cities Effort is ending chronic homelessness.
 We’re taking our process improvements from housing homeless veterans and applying them to this population, too.
 Read more…

 Summer Food Service Program